Topic: General Information

-Tiered Reimbursement pays quality differential payments to providers who accept Child Care Scholarship and have a Maryland EXCELS published Quality Rating of level 3, 4, or 5.
-Tier payments range from 10 percent (10%) to 44 percent (44%), depending upon the age of the child, the type of care, and the Quality Rating of the program.
+Tiered Reimbursement/Maryland EXCELS Payments pays quality differential payments to providers who accept Child Care Scholarship and have a Maryland EXCELS published quality rating of level 3, 4, or 5.
+Maryland EXCELS Payments range from 10 percent (10%) to 44 percent (44%), depending upon the age of the child, the type of care, and the quality rating of the program.
 The chart below shows the percentage of tiered reimbursement payments to programs.
-On the Invoice Detail Report, tiered reimbursement payments are shown as EXCELS payments for each child.
+On the Invoice Detail Report, tiered reimbursement payments are shown as “EXCELS” payments for each child.

 |Level 3||Level 4||Level 5|

 Under 2 years of age